tradermade/client-tms-jvm/README.md

 ## Getting Started

 To request real-time and historical market rates from marketdata.tradermade.com, you will need to sign up for a free accout at https://tradermade.com/signup and then navigate to the https://tradermade.com/dashboard page to obtain your API key.
+Learn more about our Forex api at https://tradermade.com/forex.

 Before running the sample app you will need to insert your api key into the MainActivity.kt file.